Rule 63. Disability or disqualification of a judge.

 (b)(1) A party to an action or the party'sattorney may file a motion to disqualify a judge.
-The motion must beaccompanied by a certificate that the motion is filed in good faith and must besupported by an affidavit or declaration under penalty of Utah Code Section 78B-5-705stating facts sufficient to show bias, prejudice or conflict of interest.
-Themotion must also be accompanied by a request to submit for decision.
+The motion must beaccompanied by a certificate that the motion is filed in good faith and must besupported by an affidavit or unsworn declaration as described in Title 78B,Chapter 18a, Uniform Unsworn Declarations Act stating facts sufficient toshow bias, prejudice or conflict of interest.
+The motion must also beaccompanied by a request to submit for decision.

 (b)(2) The motion must be filed aftercommencement of the action, but not later than 21 days after the last of thefollowing: